How the internet fosters far-right radicalization | DW | 21.02.2020

 Researchers still know relatively little about far-right lone wolf terrorists.
 But many, it seems, become radicalized online.

-We now know that Tobias R., the man behind Wednesday's bloody terror attack in Hanau, western Germany, disseminated racist, xenophobic online videos.
+We now know that Tobias R., the man behind Wednesday's bloody terror attack in Hanau, western Germany, disseminated racist online videos.
 These, and his so-called manifesto, echo some of the far-right conspiracy theories circulating on the web today.
-He is evidently one of the many individuals who was radicalized online.
+He is evidently one of the many individuals to have been radicalized online.

 Far-right scene highly active online